LOUGHBOROUGH

-Welcome to the new AWGB Lougborough site.
+Welcome to the AWGB Seminar site.
 This site is not an official AWGB site it is simply a photographic record of the pieces in the instant gallery on the day.

 We started photographing the pieces in 2003 as a record of what was there and put them up on our website to share the work with others who were unable to attend.
 It now seems to have become something we do at each seminar.
 It gives us an opportunity to see each piece individually before walking round with our "buying hats" on and we enjoy having the photographic record to look back on - we hope you enjoy it too.